Which place is cheaper, Porto or Portimao?

 Porto is a popular choice for travelers.
 Five days here is typical.
 It's no surprise that food is why people visit.
 While some people choose to spend more or less time in Porto, five days is sufficent for most.
 The entire region has so many activities, and you'll want time to do everything.

-You'll find nightlife and scuba diving and snorkeling around the dramatic destination of Portimao.
+You'll find nightlife and scuba diving and snorkeling around the active destination of Portimao.
 You can also relax and pamper yourself at one of the resorts.
 Take your pick from the many activities offered here.
 Lots of people come for the beaches.
 One week is plenty of time to see everything, even with extra days to spare.

 Porto is a great place to explore.
 It's no surprise that food is why people visit.
 Visiting the old town is also a must.
 One week is more than enough time to enjoy everything.
 Take some day trips to nearby places to fill the extra days.
 This port city offers something for everyone.